twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 All of these reasons have contributed to slow and problematic In-Flight WiFi services.

-#### What research is being done?
-Many people question if In-Flight WiFi will get better and faster in the future.
-On the bright side, there are many companies that are at the forefront of research into improving the performance of In-Flight WiFi.
-Here is an overview of the work that is being done.

-???

 #### 2018 CNN Top 5 Rankings of Most Tech-Friendly Airlines:
 **Best In-Flight WiFi Services**
 1. Qatar Airways